 parades.
 Begins at Claiborne and Napoleon and runs down St. Charles to

 Canal and ends at Canal and St. Peters.
-This year, 2017, the theme is "Carnaval Fetes and Feasts" If you are working
+This year, 2018, the theme is "L'Ancienne Nouvelle-Orleans" If you are working

 parade you will need to be at the beginning.
 See this one and head for the French Quarter.